IzzyBoop/izzyboop.github.io/_posts/2023-12-26-Mac the Ripper: Persistence.md

 /etc/periodic/monthly
 ```

-Also, be sure to check both `/etc/defaults/periodic.conf` and `/etc/periodic.conf` for system and local overrides to the default `periodic` configuration.
+Also, be sure to check both `/etc/defaults/periodic.conf`{: .filepath} and `/etc/periodic.conf`{: .filepath} for system and local overrides to the default `periodic` configuration.

 ---